CiscoSecurity/tr-05-serverless-pulsedive/README.md

-Once the secret key has been generated and used for encoding your third-party credentials into a JWT, the token has to be provided on each request to the application as the `Authorization: Bearer <JWT>` header (this will be automatically done for you if you create a corresponding module in Threat Response).
+Once the secret key has been generated and used for encoding your third-party credentials into a JWT, the token has to be provided on each request to the application as the `Authorization: Bearer <JWT>` header (this will be automatically done for you if you create a corresponding module in SecureX Threat Response).
 Unless the signature verification fails, the application will decode the token to restore your original third-party credentials and will try to authenticate to the corresponding third-party service on your behalf.